THE-Engineering/export-from-the-ums-import-to-auth0/docs/application-features.md

 ## Starting with `npm run start:by-date-created`

-Build the image using Dockerfile `by-date-created.Dockerfile`
+Build the image using Dockerfile `by-date-created.Dockerfile`.
+Refer to [Set-up](application-set-up.md#building-the-by-date-created-docker-image)

 Add the environment variable `SINCE` which is a UTC datetime _in seconds_[^1]